Paul Gardère

 Paul Claude Gardère (1944, in Port au Prince, Haiti – 2011, in New York City) was a Haitian-born, Brooklyn-based visual artist whose work explored "post-colonial history, cultural hybridization, race, and identity, in and beyond the Haitian diaspora."
 Gardère's work has been widely exhibited throughout the United States, including at institutions such as the Studio Museum in Harlem, the Figge Art Museum, Lehigh University, Pomona College Museum of Art, and the Jersey City Museum, and is included in a number of prominent institutional collections, including that of Thea Museum of Modern Art in New York, the Studio Museum in Harlem, the Brooklyn Museum, the New Orleans Museum of Art, Schomburg Center for Research in Black Culture, The Milwaukee Art Museum, the Figge Art Museum, the Columbus Museum, the Beinecke Library at Yale University and the Herbert F. Johnson Museum of Art at Cornell University.

 Education

-Gardère studied at the Art Students League of New York from 1960 to 1961, and at Yale University summer school of music and art in 1966.
+Gardère studied at the Art Students League of New York from 1960 to 1961, where he worked with Charles Alston, and at Yale University summer school of music and art in 1966.
 He earned his Bachelor of Arts degree from Cooper Union School of Art and Architecture in 1967.
 He earned his Master of Fine Arts degree from Hunter College in 1972.
 He was an Artist-in-residence at the Studio Museum in Harlem, the Jamaica Arts Center, Long Island University, and completed a 5-month residency at Monet's Gardens in Giverny, France on a grant from the Lila Acheson Wallace Foundation.
+Reflecting on his time at Giverny, Gardère has said, "Gardening is an apt metaphor for global colonialism."